 School Mission statement: At Coláiste Mhuire Co-Ed we aspire to develop a caring and inclusive learning community that encourages the potential of each person.
-The mission is realised through our core values of Respect, Effort, Honesty and Co-operation.
+The mission is realised through our core values of Excellence in Education, Respect, Care, Community and Equality.